Pony Up: SMU beats No. 25 TCU 41-38, 1st 4-0 start since ‘84

 SMU: The Mustangs had lost the last seven in the series by an average margin of four touchdowns.
 Buechele has two big receivers in James Proche (10 catches, 66 yards, one touchdown) and Reggie Roberson Jr. (four catches, 122 yards), a former transfer from West Virginia.

 TCU: Duggan finished 16-of-36 passing for 188 yards, with two TDs to Pro Wells, after going 1 of 10 for 22 yards before halftime in his first start.
+“We didn’t win.
+That’s how all quarterbacks get judged,” Patterson said.
 Graduate transfer Alex Delton started the first two games.
 The Frogs were coming of a three-touchdown road win against Big Ten team Purdue, and had allowed only 209.5 total yards per game.

 POLL IMPLICATIONS